 Challenge coins are coins that signify an occasion or membership of a group.
 They can be made from metals, including brass and bronze.
 A challenge coin possesses a design unique to the group it represents.
 Organizations that usually award challenge coins include fire departments, law enforcement agencies, and the military.

 Challenge coins are important in the military.
 The challenge coins military officials hold in high esteem are considered a symbol of an individual’s morale and commitment.
-They usually represent the owner’s service and dedication in the military, which instills pride in their possessor.
+They usually represent the owner’s military service and dedication, which instills pride in their possessor.
 Among these precious keepsakes are the military police challenge coins.

 In the military, these coins are awarded to people to honor their achievements.
 The “challenge” part of these coins refers to the challenge of keeping military members connected, which helps ensure that the meaningful bonds they create last a lifetime.